azlanarshad90/azlanarshad90/README.md

 👋 Hi, I’m Azlan Arshad

 ## About Me:
-I’m an Automation Test Engineer with over four years of experience, specializing in developing robust automation frameworks that enhance software quality and reliability.
-My expertise spans both manual and automated testing for client/server and web-based applications.
-I've built frameworks from scratch using Selenium, Cucumber, TestNG, and Cypress, ensuring comprehensive test coverage and seamless integration into CI/CD pipelines with Jenkins.
-I’m also well-versed in REST API testing with REST Assured and database testing with MySQL/Oracle.
+I’m an Automation Test Engineer with over five years of experience, specializing in developing robust automation frameworks that enhance software quality and reliability.
+My expertise spans both manual and automated testing for client/server, web-based and mobile (android + iOS) applications.
+I've built frameworks from scratch using Selenium, Cucumber, TestNG, jUnit, Playwright or Cypress, ensuring comprehensive test coverage and seamless integration into CI/CD pipelines with Jenkins/Github Actions/Circle CI.
+I’m also well-versed in REST API testing with REST Assured/Postman/Newman and database testing with JDBC.

 Beyond testing, I’ve created Generative AI web solutions using Python and Flask/Django, showcasing my versatility as a developer.
 My ability to work collaboratively with cross-functional teams, coupled with a strong commitment to continuous learning, makes me a valuable asset to any development or testing team.